LSSTDESC/imSim/doc/config.rst

 Sky Catalogs
 ------------

 Instance catalogs are text based and utilize a lot of disk space for the information contained in them.
 Also, one instance catalog is needed for each visit, even if those visits take place at the exact same position on the sky.
 This causes enormous duplication of information.
-Instead, large area simulations, *imSim* utilizes an API based system known as `skyCatalogs <https://github.com/LSSTDESC/skyCatalogs>`__.
+Instead, for large area simulations, *imSim* utilizes an API based system known as `skyCatalogs <https://github.com/LSSTDESC/skyCatalogs>`__.
 The *skyCatalog* presents a unified interface to *imSim* via an API of databases that contain all of the object in the sky.
 By configuring *imSim* to use the *skyCatalog* API only metadata for the visits are needed.  *imSim* will retrieve a list of all of the objects it needs to render through the interface.  *skyCatalogs* can contain static and transient information and databases exist both for synthetic skies and true sources of information such as the Gaia catalog.
 The *skyCatalog* can also serve as a source of truth information when later analyzing simulated data.

 Key Name: sky_catalog
 ^^^^^^^^^^^^^^^^^^^^^